 My First Byte Time (FBT) is much higher (slower) compared to the rest.
 I expect to see this back in the test that I will run with PageSpeed Insights.

-Total Blocking Time (TBT) is 0, which means that there are no render-blocking resources (yeah!).
+Total Blocking Time (TBT) is 0, which means no render-blocking resources (yeah!).
 I expect my TBT and FID to be accordingly.

 My conclusions as far as Webpagetest concerns: I need to fix the high First Byte Time.

-If I am able to reduce the FTB to the average or below, I would, from a performance perspective, score like a top-10 page.
+If I can reduce the FTB to the average or below, I would, from a performance perspective, score like a top-10 page.

 Now let’s do the same with PageSpeed Insights.

-There are not a lot of settings, just enter the URL you want to test.
+There are not a lot of settings; enter the URL you want to test.